Estelita Rodriguez: Production company

 The ambitious Estelita Rodriguez formed Caribe Cine, Ltd., her own independent production company.
 Recognizing that she was best known for her Lupe Vélez-styled comedies, she bought the screen rights to Spitfire, Clyde Ware's book biography of Vélez, while the manuscript was in galley proofs.
 Rodriguez planned a new feature film starring herself as Vélez, with author Ware writing the screenplay and her old friend William Beaudine of the Republic features directing.
 Beaudine was reunited with Rodriguez in 1965 for the filming of Jesse James Meets Frankenstein's Daughter (released 1966).
 The Lupe Vélez project never moved forward, due to Rodriguez's untimely death.
 (Ware's book was due for paperback publication in January 1966, but evidently never saw print.)

 On March 12, 1966, Estelita Rodriguez Pego was found dead on the kitchen floor of her home near North Hollywood in Van Nuys, California.
 She was 40.
 No autopsy was performed.
 Columnist Walter Winchell reported: "Local Latins are still mourning the sudden death of Estelita Rodriguez, a flu victim.
 She started as a Copa singer and skyrocketed to movie musical stardom."
 She is interred at San Fernando Mission Cemetery, Mission Hills, California.

+Popular culture

+Serena Burdick's 2021 novel Find Me in Havana is a novel based on Rodriguez.